 Ultimately, I think that the choice to focus or diversify can be used as an indicator of why companies exist in the first place.
 I believe companies that exist primarily to make money succumb more easily to the temptation to diversify.
 It’s hard to imagine Walt Disney, the man who said "I make money to make more movies", having chosen to hedge against a downturn in the film industry by setting up a logistics company.
 It’s hard to imagine Mark Zuckerberg, the man who recently said "we don’t build services to make money; we make money to build better services", diversifying his business interests in order to compete with Jeff Bezos at Amazon.
 These businesses have a sense of mission and contribution that is larger than the fixation on the next set of quarterly financials that typifies publicly owned companies such as theirs.

 My advice for what it’s worth: Make your business "an inch wide and a mile deep".
 Perfect your craft.
 Rise to the very top of your field.
-Commit to be the best you can be at what you do rather than chase the almighty pound whichever way it seems to be going.
-In the long term, you’ll be glad you did
+Commit to being the best you can be at what you do rather than chase the almighty pound whichever way it seems to be going.
+In the long term, you’ll be glad you did.